About

 Mapping Victory: U.S. Army Souvenir Maps from the European Theater of Operations, 1944-46

-At the end of World War II, hundreds of U.S. Army units in the European Theater of Operations produced souvenir maps for soldiers and officers to take home.
-Units of all sizes produced maps, ranging from Army Corps to companies.
+At the end of World War II, hundreds of U.S. Army units in the European Theater of Operations produced souvenir route maps for soldiers and officers to take home.
+Units of all sizes produced maps, ranging from armies to companies.
 These maps tell the story of the war through the eyes of the men who served.
 They are some of the first written testimonies about the experience of war in Europe.

 These maps are some of the first records of American encounters with Nazi crimes, including concentration camps, forces labor facilities, and POW camps.
 They reflect soldiers’ preoccupations with meeting women and enjoying wine and beer.
 There are also faithful renderings of some of Europe’s great artistic and architectural landmarks, as well as depictions of ruined cities and the devastation of war.

-We invite you to explore this collection for yourself.
 Our team is continuing to add to the corpus of maps and to provide new data to the collection.

 Contact email: mappingvictory@tamu.edu